Overview

 • Tented Camp & supplies (kitchen, toilet, sleeping bag, etc.).

-• Government-authorized, experienced guide and porters
+• Government-authorized, experienced guides and porters

 • Insurance, food, accommodation, and wage for guides and porters